Discussing Tourism Rotorua – 12 June 2018

-Join Tourism Industry Aotearoa for a one-day conference targeted at those who want to thrive and grow in the tourism industry.
+Join Tourism Industry Aotearoa for a one-day event targeted at those who want to thrive and grow in the tourism industry.

 For a chance to exchange ideas on tourism – join the conversation.

-A thought provoking day with a mix of keynote speakers, panel discussions and audience participation.
+Join us for a thought provoking day with a mix of speakers, panel discussions and audience participation.
 The day focuses on three key areas:

-The day commences at 9.30am and concludes at 3pm, with networking drinks until 4.30pm.
-This means that even if you live outside Rotorua, you’ll still be able to join us without the additional cost of an overnight stay.
+The day commences at 9am and concludes at 3pm, with networking drinks until 4.30pm.
+So even if you live outside Rotorua, you’ll still be able to join us without the additional cost of an overnight stay.

 Chris Roberts, Chief Executive, TIA